kevin-toles/tpm-job-finder-poc/PROJECT_OVERVIEW.md

 # TPM Job Finder POC: Project Overview

 ## Purpose
-This document provides a comprehensive overview of the TPM Job Finder Proof of Concept (POC) - a production-ready automated job search and aggregation system designed for Technical Product Managers and other professionals.
-It is intended for new developers, teams with dependencies, and stakeholders who need to understand the system architecture before diving into detailed documentation.
+This document provides a comprehensive overview of the TPM Job Finder Proof of Concept (POC) - a **production-ready global job intelligence platform** implementing Phase 5+ advanced features.
+The system combines automated job search, AI-powered assessment, enterprise multi-user capabilities, immigration support, and advanced career modeling into a unified platform designed for Technical Product Managers and professionals seeking global career opportunities.
+It is intended for new developers, teams with dependencies, and stakeholders who need to understand the complete system architecture before diving into detailed documentation.

 ## System Overview
-The TPM Job Finder POC is a sophisticated, modular job aggregation system that combines API-based job collection, browser scraping, intelligent deduplication, and LLM-powered enrichment into a unified workflow automation platform.
+The TPM Job Finder POC is a sophisticated, enterprise-grade global job intelligence platform that combines API-based job collection, browser scraping, intelligent deduplication, LLM-powered enrichment, immigration support, enterprise collaboration, and advanced career modeling into a unified workflow automation platform with international expansion capabilities.

 ## Architecture Summary
 - **Language & Frameworks:** Python 3.13+, Selenium WebDriver, pytest, asyncio